Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Configure an alias record for `www.example.com` to point to the Route 53 `example.com` record.
 - [ ] Configure a `CNAME` record for `example.com` to point to the `CNAME` of the `ALB`.

-### A sysops administrator created an AWS Lambda function within a `VPC` with no access to the Internet.
+### A SysOps administrator created an AWS Lambda function within a `VPC` with no access to the Internet.
 The Lambda function pulls messages from an Amazon SQS queue and stores them in an Amazon RDS instance in the same `VPC`.
 After executing the Lambda function, the data is not showing up on the RDS instance.
 Which of the following are possible causes for this?
 (Choose two.)

 - [ ] A `VPC` endpoint has not been created for Amazon RDS.
 - [x] A `VPC` endpoint has not been created for Amazon SQS.